wso2/docs-ob-toolkit-berlin/en/docs/get-started/open-banking-requirements.md

 1. **TPP Onboarding** - TPP Onboarding is the process of verifying a TPP when they register with a bank to provide services to customers.
 It is important since the TPP has access to the customer's financial information via their applications.
-The solution provides dynamic client registration for TPPs.
+The solution provides an in-depth verification process during TPP onboarding.

 2. **Consent Management** - Consent management is the process of prompting, collecting, and managing bank customer’s consent before a TPP collects or shares the customer's financial information.
 The Solution includes a